Random motility regulation as a generic mechanism of community formation: Numerical simulations in 2d

 To characterize the transition to fragmented ecosystems, we first measure the histograms of the local density fields $\rho_\mu(\bfr)$, as well as that of the total density $\rho_{\rm t} \equiv N^{-1} \sum_\nu \rho_\nu$.
-The corresponding measurements are shown in Figs.~\ref{fig:model}d-f.
-When random motility regulation is introduced in a non-interacting system, Fig.~\ref{fig:model}d, the emergence of the fragmented phase is reflected in the bimodal nature of the single-strain distributions $p(\rho_{\nu})$.
-The total density, however, remains essentially homogeneous and $p(\rho_{\rm t})$ is barely altered.
+The corresponding measurements are shown in Fig.~\ref{fig:histograms}.
+When random motility regulation is introduced in a non-interacting system, Fig.~\ref{fig:histograms}{$\pentagon$}, the emergence of the fragmented phase is reflected in the bimodal nature of the single-strain distributions $p(\rho_{\nu})$, Fig.~\ref{fig:histograms}d.
+The total density, however, remains essentially homogeneous and $p(\rho_{\rm t})$ is barely altered, Fig.~\ref{fig:histograms}a.
 The fragmentation transition then resembles a demixing transition.
-On the contrary, the gregarious phase observed in a monodisperse system, Fig.~\ref{fig:model}e, leads to two peaks in the histogram $p(\rho_{\rm t})$, identical to those observed at the single-species level.
-Finally, when heterogeneity is introduced in a gregarious system, Fig.~\ref{fig:model}f, one both observes a reminiscence of the global phase separation in $p(\rho_{\rm t})$ and a rich variety of distributions at the single-strain level $p(\rho_{\nu})$: the system experiences a combination of demixing and phase separation.
+On the contrary, the gregarious phase observed in a monodisperse system, Fig.~\ref{fig:histograms}{\faStar[regular]}, leads to two peaks in the histogram $p(\rho_{\rm t})$, Fig.~\ref{fig:histograms}b, identical to those observed at the single-species level, Fig.~\ref{fig:histograms}e,.
+Finally, when heterogeneity is introduced in a gregarious system, Fig.~\ref{fig:histograms}{$\spadesuit$}, one observes both a reminiscence of the global phase separation in $p(\rho_{\rm t})$, Fig.~\ref{fig:histograms}c, and a rich variety of distributions at the single-strain level $p(\rho_{\nu})$, Fig.~\ref{fig:histograms}f,: the system experiences a combination of demixing and phase separation.